 - Visit The Mill in Castlemaineto see the transformation of the former Castlemaine Woollen Mills site.
 Now a community of artisan producers and craftsmen including a brewery, coffee roaster and café, winemakers, artisan ice-cream, bakery, cakes, furniture makers, a vintage bazaar, handmade and second hand goods.
 Only 25 minutes from Bendigo via V-Line.

-- Bendigo DOES have water sports!
-If you head to the river each Summer, detour this year to Bendigo as the abundance of September rain has filled Lake Eppalock ready for boating, fishing and water sports.
+- Bendigo water sports - If you head to the river each Summer, detour this year to Bendigo as the abundance of September rain fills Lake Eppalock, making it ready for boating, fishing and water sports.
 Stay lakeside with camping, caravan sites and cabins, or base yourself in Bendigo with a short drive.
 Lake Eppalock is also near Heathcote so easy wine region day trips are great for a rest day.

-- Take a day trip into the country side, stopping at Saluté Oliva.
-Located in Boort, just over an hour from Bendigo, Swiss couple Peter and Marlies Eicher are self-confessed "geeky" engineers-come-superstar olive growers have some fascinating and hilarious stories to share.
+- Day trip into the countryside at Saluté Oliva - Located in Boort, just over an hour from Bendigo, Swiss couple Peter and Marlies Eicher are self-confessed "geeky" engineers-come-superstar olive growers have some fascinating and hilarious stories to share.
 Make sure you ask them about their mechanical inventions to make olive production easier – the quality of their storytelling is of the same calibre as their award winning, organic olive oil.

 - The Schaller Studio – Bendigo’s Art Series Hotel instalment has taken the city by storm offering their quirky-artsy hotel with café and lounge.
 I love their ‘can-do’ and inventive attitude plus the range of special guest add-ons such as bike hire, smart cars and curated tours.
 Look for their live-music chill weekends with craft-beer tastings in the courtyard.